 - Peel the ginger and slice finely.
 The best way to peel it is to use a teaspoon to scrape off the skin.
-Then infuse the ginger in the dressing, the longer the better to extract that goodness.
+Then, infuse the ginger in the dressing ― the longer, the better to extract the flavor.

-- Toast the sesame seeds in a hot, dry pan until fragrant and evenly browned.
+- Toast the sesame seeds in a hot, dry pan until fragrant and evenly browned, around two or three minutes.
 Set aside to cool.

-- Just before serving, slice the chilli and spring onions finely.
-Top the sugar-snap peas and slice them in half lengthways.
+- Just before serving, slice the chile pepper and green onions finely.
+Top the sugar-snap peas and slice them in half lengthwise.

 - Cut the avocados lengthwise around the stone and remove it.
-Carefully scoop out the flesh with a tablespoon, preserving the round shape.
+Scoop out the flesh with a tablespoon carefully, preserving the shape.

 - Assemble the salad ingredients in a large bowl.
-Pour over the dressing and carefully toss the ingredients.
-Adjust seasoning with more soy sauce for saltiness, chilli for heat, or vinegar for acidity to your taste.
+Pour the dressing on top and toss the ingredients carefully.
+Adjust the seasonings with more soy sauce for saltiness, chile pepper for heat or vinegar or lime juice for acidity to your taste.

 - Tear fresh cilantro leaves and top the salad with them.
 Sprinkle the salad with sesame seeds and serve.

 Total time: 10 minutes Prep time: 10 minutes